rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/README.md

     oc create -f task-hello-params.yaml

-Now that the `Task` has been created, we run it by creating a `TaskRun` object as follows:
+Now that the `Task` has been created, we run it by creating a `TaskRun` resource using the `tkn` command as follows:

     tkn task start --use-param-defaults echo-hello-person